 If you want to learn more about bodyweight exercises for biceps, check out this article that names the top 10 bodyweight exercises you can do for biceps!

-2. Inverted Row
+2. Inverted Rows

 The inverted row is typically a back-dominant movement that grows your posterior chain.

 However, the inverted row requires the arm's powerful flexors (the biceps) to be strong and capable of performing this bodyweight movement.
-Since this movement is an easier variation of a bodyweight exercise, it’s a friendly movement for any beginner ready to learn.
+Since this movement is an easier variation of a bodyweight exercise, it’s friendly for any beginner ready to learn.

 How To Do The Inverted Row